nomedal/manjaro_setup/README.md

 ### Git
 	https://git-scm.com/book/en/v2/GitHub-Account-Setup-and-Configuration
+#### User setup
+	'''
+	git config --global user.name "USERNAME"
+	git config --global user.email "EMAIL_FOR_GITUSER"

 ### Dropbox:
 #### Installation
 	https://www.dropbox.com/install?os=lnx
 #### Configuration
+	Locate dropbox.py.
-	Locate dropbox.python, if you don't have this, download it from https://www.dropbox.com/install?os=lnx.
-It doesn't matter where you put this file, but it should be located in your '~' dir as you can run it from your default location this way.
+	If you don't have this, download it from https://www.dropbox.com/install?os=lnx.
+	It doesn't matter where you put this file, but it should be located in your '~' dir.
+	This way you can run it from your default dir.
 #### Usage:
 ##### Example
 	'''